Kashirskaya

 Kashirskaya (Каширская) is a cross-platform station complex on the Moscow Metro.
 It was opened on 11 August 1969 as part of the Kakhovsky radius extension, and from 1984 was an interchange between the Kakhovskaya and the Orekhovskaya branches of the Zamoskvoretskaya line.
-Since 2022 it will be officially classed as three stations after the Bolshaya Koltsevaya line's separation, and also will be the terminus of it.
+Since 2022 it is officially classed as three stations after the Bolshaya Koltsevaya line's separation, and also is the terminus of it.

 The stations was closed from 12 November 2022 to 1 March 2023 due to the reconstruction works.

 Layout and design

 The station consists of two parallel halls of identical pillar-trispan (centipede) design typical of the 1960s stations.
 Decoratively the halls differ from each other no more than from any other centipede stations built at the time.
 The eastern hall work of architects Nikolay Demchinsky and Yuliya Kolesnikova, features a grey marble coat on the rectangular pillars, white ceramic tiles on the walls (with a black socle on the tracks) and red granite floor with an asphalt on the platform edge.

 The western hall is identical except the pillars are faced with brown marble, the floor is laid with grey granite instead of red and the ceramic wall has a slightly indigo shade instead of pale white. (work of architects Nina Alyoshina and Nataliya Samoylova).
 The station's design focus comes from its name which is ultimately derived from the Kashira Hydroelectric Station located in Kashira and for the Moscow Engineering Physics Institute located nearby.
 Both halls feature large metallic artworks by Z.Vetrova based on the theme of electrification.

 Since October 26, 2019 due to the abolition of the Kakhovskaya line, the station serves only the Zamoskvoretskaya line, the third and fourth routes do not work for passengers.
 In 2019, as part of the reconstruction of the Kakhovskaya line and its future inclusion in the Bolshaya Koltsevaya line, it is planned to replace the entire decoration of the two halls of the station.
 Their opening is planned as part of the Bolshaya Koltsevaya line in 2022.

 From September 12, 2020, to January 25, 2021, trains on the Zamoskvoretskaya line do not stop at the platform from the center in connection with the construction of the Big Circle Line.
 Exits 1 and 2 are also closed.
 After finishing work, the platform will be closed to the center.